Fans Banned From Olympics As Variant Drives Global Covid-19 Outbreaks - UrduPoint

 Across the globe in Brazil, which has the world's second-highest known Covid-19 death toll after the US, authorities said Wednesday that the variant has started spreading rapidly in the country's most populous state Sao Paulo.

-"It is already circulating in our midst in people who have no travel history or who have no contact with someone who has been, for example, in India," said Sao Paulo health secretary Jean Gorinchteyn.
+And in Africa, the WHO warned the worst was yet to come after the most disastrous week in its history of pandemics.

-- 'Perilous point' - The WHO announced Wednesday that more than four million people have died from Covid-19, but cautioned that the figure was an underestimate of the true toll.
+"Africa has just marked the continent's most dire pandemic week ever.
+But the worst is yet to come as the fast-moving third wave continues to gain speed and new ground," said Dr Matshidiso Moeti, the WHO's regional director for Africa.

-While many wealthy nations, spurred by rapid vaccination programmes, have started easing and even entirely eliminating restrictions, the WHO urged "extreme caution".
+And in Tunisia, authorities said the North African country's health system has "collapsed" under the weight of the pandemic, describing the current health situation as "catastrophic." - NYC salutes its 'heroes' - The WHO announced Wednesday that more than four million people have died from Covid-19, but cautioned that the figure was an underestimate of the true toll.

-"The world is at a perilous point in this pandemic," said the UN body's chief Tedros Adhanom Ghebreyesus, accusing rich countries of hoarding vaccines and of acting "as though the pandemic is already over".
+"The world is at a perilous point in this pandemic," said the UN body's chief Tedros Adhanom Ghebreyesus, urging "extreme caution" and accusing rich countries of hoarding vaccines and of acting "as though the pandemic is already over".

-- 'We've made it' - Delta is making itself felt even in the United States and Europe, where vaccination drives have been robust.
+Delta is making itself felt even in places where vaccination drives have been robust, like the United States and Europe.

 France on Thursday advised its citizens against travelling to Spain and Portugal because of a Delta-caused spike in cases.